Grizzlies take next step in rebuilding, trading Marc Gasol

 Conley had been linked to Utah, Detroit and even Toronto along with Gasol in a handful of reports.
 But Conley is due $67 million over the final two seasons of the max contract he signed in July 2016, making a trade tougher to piece together.

+Grizzlies coach J.B.
+Bickerstaff said he doesn’t expect all the trade rumors to be an issue with Conley.

+“With him, just knowing his personality and who he is, I never got the sense that he didn’t want to be here,” Bickerstaff said.
+“Again, another guy that’s meant a ton to this organization.
+Memphis is home for him and his family, those types of things.
+He understands the nature of this business and how it can impact everyone from All-Star caliber players on down.”

-Instead, the point guard whose 771 games played is a franchise-high ahead of only Gasol’s 769 prepared to play in Oklahoma City on Thursday night with a handful of new teammates joining him soon after other moves Thursday by the Grizzlies.
+Instead, the point guard whose 771 games played is a franchise-high — just ahead of Gasol’s 769 — prepared to play in Oklahoma City on Thursday night with a handful of new teammates joining him soon after other moves Thursday by the Grizzlies.

+Memphis also sent Garrett Temple and JaMychal Green to the Clippers for guard Avery Bradley, and a person told the AP on condition of anonymity because details hadn’t been announced yet that Memphis swapped Shelvin Mack to Atlanta for Tyler Dorsey.

 Memphis let Zach Randolph and Tony Allen leave in 2017 after the franchise’s seventh straight postseason appearance.